jobinthompu/HDF-1.2-NiFi-User-Authentication-with-LDAP/README.md

 13) Now go back to chrome browser where ‘Demo’ user is NiFi Administrator and assign role to Tom

 ![alt tag](https://github.com/jobinthompu/NiFi-User-Authentication-with-LDAP-/blob/master/Resources/images/8.flow_users.jpg)

 ![alt tag](https://github.com/jobinthompu/NiFi-User-Authentication-with-LDAP-/blob/master/Resources/images/9.User-roles.jpg)

-14. Go back to the old session as tom in safari, refresh the browser and you will be logged in as tom with privileges assigned by NiFi administrator.
+14) Go back to the old session as tom in safari, refresh the browser and you will be logged in as tom with privileges assigned by NiFi administrator.
 You can test if for other users as well.

 ## Summary
 Using Knox-Demo-LDAP, Implemented User Athentication with Ldap over NiFi secured with 2way-SSL

 ## References:

-You can refer my HCC [Article](https://community.hortonworks.com/articles/7341/nifi-user-authentication-with-ldap.html)
+You can refer my HCC [Article](https://community.hortonworks.com/articles/7341/nifi-user-authentication-with-ldap.html) as well.

 Thanks,

 Jobin George